 This bread has been a long time in the making.

 I posted about it weeks ago on Instagram and have since tested it a few more times to perfect it.
 The first attempt yielded moist, flavorful bread that was a bit too crumbly.
-The second attempt seemed hopeful, but failed to remedy that problem once again.
+The second attempt seemed hopeful, but it failed to remedy that problem once again.
 Third time was a charm!
 I think I’ve nailed it.

-So excited to share this simple 1-Bowl Vegan AND Gluten Free Pumpkin Bread with you guys!
+So excited to share this simple 1-Bowl Vegan AND Gluten-Free Pumpkin Bread with you guys!

 It starts with the vegan miracle – flax eggs.

-And then an additional natural binder: Mashed banana.
-I’ve found that banana binds otherwise crumbly baked goods when they’re both vegan and gluten free.
+And then an additional natural binder: mashed banana.
+I’ve found that banana binds otherwise crumbly baked goods when they’re both vegan and gluten-free.
 Even though it’s the tiniest bit detectable in the overall flavor, the texture is spot on and the pumpkin and pie spices really shine through.